OutSystems/docs-odc/src/eap/manage-platform-app-lifecycle/platform-architecture/intro.md

 ### Connection secrets

 When creating a connection, developers must supply external system details such as username, password, and host.
 ODC securely stores sensitive data like passwords by encrypting them as secrets in a cloud secret store.
-Passwords are never stored in clear text and OutSystems can't access them.
+Passwords are never stored in clear text and secrets are not human-readable.
+Secrets are decrypted only when connecting to the external system by an automated process and without human intervention.

+When editing an existing connection, secrets are not fetched and decrypted from the cloud secret store.
+Instead, the developer will have to provide the details considered secrets one more time to save the connection.

 ### Data in transit